 Here's another question that will help you learn what skills you should develop and experiences you should try to gain to be competitive and employable in the industry.

 10. My background and experience is (briefly note your major qualifications).
 How does that compare with employers' expectations when hiring in this industry?

 This question is key if you are conducting an informational interview as part of a job search (as opposed to doing the interview as part of a career decision making process).

 This question can also lead to your contact asking for your resume.
-Never offer your resume in an information interview unless your contact aks for it, but do be prepared to provide one in case you're asked.
+Never offer your resume in an information interview unless your contact asks for it, but do be prepared to provide one in case you're asked.

-May I have your business card?
+11. May I have your business card?

-Always ask for a business card at the end of the meeting so you have all of the information needed to contact this person in the future and to send a thank you note.
+Always ask for a business card at the end of the meeting, so you have all of the information needed to contact this person in the future and to send a thank you note.

-Always ask this informational interview question.
 If your contact knows about job openings, this question can prompt him or her to mention those opportunities.
-Alternatively, your contact may give you the name of another person who you can interview, and when you mention your contact's name to the next person, your next interview will be that much easier to arrange.
+Alternatively, your contact may give you the name of another person who you can interview to deepen your knowledge and expand your network.
+If you can mention your contact's name to the next person you contact, your next interview will be that much easier to arrange.

 Type out a list of the informational interview questions you want to ask and bring it with you.

 No reasonable person would expect you to memorize all of the questions you want to ask.
 It's a business meeting, not an exam.